 Less than Significant Impact.
 The City of Porterville sits on top of the alluvial fans of the Tule River and its distributaries.
-The soil in the proposed Project area is characterized as moderately well-drained loam underlain by hardpan.
+The soil in the proposed Project area is characterized as moderately deep, well-drained, sandy loam underlain by hardpan.
 The Project site has a generally flat topography, is in an established urban area and does not include any Project features that would result in soil erosion or loss of topsoil.
 Therefore, the impact is less than significant.